bluesky/community-call/README.md

 _See [calendar](https://tinyurl.com/BlueskyCommunityCallCalendar) for times and Zoom links._

-* 2022-09-15: Callum Forrester on plans for Ophyd 2.0
+* 2022-09-15: Callum Forrester (Diamond) on plans for Ophyd 2.0
-* 2022-09-22: Dmitri Gavrilov with a demo of latest Queueserver and related GUI capabilities
+* 2022-09-22: Dmitri Gavrilov (NSLS-II) with a demo of latest Queueserver and related GUI capabilities
-* 2022-09-29: Dan Allan on Tiled status and plans
+* 2022-09-29: Dan Allan (NSLS-II) on Tiled status and plans
-* 2022-10-06: Will Smith (BESSY-II) sharing his team's work with GUIs and Bluesky
+* 2022-10-06: Will Smith (BESSY II) sharing his team's work with GUIs and Bluesky

 ## Past Topics and Talks